Stock of the Day

 Here are some ways that investors could benefit from investing in First Citizens BancShares, Inc.:

-• Analysts have a consensus rating of "Moderate Buy" for the stock, with a price target averaging $2,323.50, suggesting potential upside for investors.
+• Analysts have a consensus rating of "Moderate Buy," suggesting positive sentiment and potential for price appreciation.

 First Citizens BancShares Bear Case